+Change in Laws, Policies and Regulations.
 Many scientists, legislators, and others attribute global warming to increased levels of greenhouse gas emissions, including carbon dioxide, which has led to significant legislative and regulatory efforts to limit such emissions.
+We have over 130 production facilities worldwide.
+Some of our facilities are engaged in manufacturing processes that produce greenhouse gas emissions, including carbon dioxide.
+We also maintain a fleet of over-the-road tractor trailers that emit greenhouse gases.
 We have developed and implemented a company-wide environmental management system to ensure we are compliant with environmental regulations everywhere we operate, and to drive continual improvement in environmental sustainability.
+Our manufacturing facilities are primarily located in North America, Europe, and Asia.
+There continues to be a lack of consistent climate legislation in the jurisdictions in which we operate, which creates economic and regulatory uncertainty.
+To the extent our customers are subject to any of these or other similar proposed or newly enacted laws and regulations, additional costs by customers to comply with such laws and regulations could impact their ability to operate at similar levels in certain jurisdictions, which could adversely impact their demand for our products and services.
+Also, if these laws or regulations impose significant operational restrictions and compliance requirements on us, they could increase costs associated with our operations, including costs for raw materials and transportation.
+To date, however, we have not experienced a material impact from climate change legislative and regulatory efforts.

-Although we have not experienced a material impact from climate change legislative and regulatory efforts, we have experienced (due to severe weather impacts) supply shortages in chemicals which have restricted foam supply.
+Indirect Consequences of Climate-Related Business Trends.
+We have experienced (due to severe weather impacts) supply shortages in chemicals which have restricted foam supply.
 The restriction of foam supply has constrained overall mattress production in the bedding industry and has reduced our production levels.
 The cost of chemicals and foam has also increased due to the shortages.

-Finally, we have experienced increased property insurance premiums, in part, due to enhanced weather-related risks, but this increase in premiums has not had a material impact on our results of operations or financial condition.
+Physical Effects of Climate Change.
+We have experienced increased property insurance premiums, in part, due to enhanced weather-related risks, but this increase in premiums has not had a material impact on our results of operations or financial condition.

+Compliance Costs Related to Climate Change.
+To date, we have not experienced a material increase in climate-related compliance costs.